 SEO Monthly Update – June 2011

 Welcome to our monthly SEO update for June 2011.
-This update highlights key news in the SEO industry during June 2011, key SEO related blog posts from our bloggers in the US and Australia and key articles covered in our global newsletter.
+This update highlights key news in the search industry during June 2011, key SEO related blog posts from our bloggers in the US and Australia, and articles covered in our global newsletter.

 1. SEO News